4ubr3ypwd/aubreypwd.github.io-hugo/content/posts/de-centralize-configs-gitconfig-gitignore.md

 date: 2020-09-18T12:28:58-06:00
 ---

+_Note, I've [entirely ditched](https://twitter.com/aubreypwd/status/1307807612646219776?s=20) this system and opted for a new one I will post about later._

+---

 Today I did some experimenting.
 You see my system is entirely customized to be super-efficient and automated.

 [![Screenshot of my current .config](/images/greenshot-2020-09-18-184905.png)](/images/greenshot-2020-09-18-184905.png)